Simon-cod/Cart-253/Topics/Mod Jam/planning.md

     - Move and draw the fly
         - Add the fly's speed to it x
         - Draw a circle at the fly's position with its size (black)
-    - Move and draw the frog
-        - Move the frog to the mouse's x position
+    - Draw the frog
-        - Draw a green circle at the frog's position with its size
+        - Draws the frog (a green circle at the frog's position with its size)
     - Move and draw the tongue
         - Move the tongue
             - If the tongue isn't launched, just do nothing... don't draw it
-            - If the tongue is launched, move it up (by its speed)
+            - If the tongue is goign up, move it up (by its speed)
+            - If the tongue is goign right, left or down (with keypads), move it to the same direction (by its speed)
             - If the tongue is coming back, move it down (by its speed)
-            - If the tongue hits the top, send it back down
             - If the tongue gets back to the frog, then stop it
         - Draw the tongue
-            - Draw a line from the frog to the tongue position
+            - Draw a purple line from the frog to the tongue position
             - Draw a circle at the end of the tongue
     - Check if the tongue hit the fly
         - Check if tongue circle and fly circle overlap
         - If they do, then reset the fly
+        - If they do create a buggy fly that moves in a crazy way
-        - If they don't.... nothing... just keep being a tongue
+        - If they don't.... it doesnt do anything

 Events

-- If the user clicks the mouse
+- If the user clicks the keypad
     - If the tongue is still inside the frog's mouth
-        - Launch the tongue
+        - Launch the tongue and moves it at the corresponding direction

+- Game over when 5 or 10 flies are infected